Thursday, October 28, 2021

 tracking cordilleras

-that shrink into feeble moraines.
+which shrink into puny moraines.

 supernovas paint millennia of sky,

-and yet bullets from outer space
+and yet bullets from outer space,

 never silence the planet’s breath.

-those eager orange-yellow globes,
+eager orange-yellow globe,

-eyes of molten dinosaurs,
+eye of molten dinosaurs,

-to guzzle down millions of missing years--
+to guzzle down millions of gone years--

-millions of years,
+millions of years, yes,

-compressed into a brilliant fresh consciousness.
+compressed into a brilliant fresh moment of sight.

-and then it simply explodes--
+and then they simply explode, so fast,

 ================================